jianfeizhang/jupyterlab-black-theme/README.md

 jupyter labextension install

-The black theme option would be on the JupyterLab Theme menu after restart the jupyterlab
+Restart Jupyterlab, the black theme option would be an option of JupyterLab Theme in Settings

 ![Alt text](./black-theme.png?raw=true "black-theme")